This training prepares students for the challenges they will face in their future, both personally and professionally.

 While technical skills continue to be remarkably important in the recruitment process, soft skills can often prove to be the deciding factor when it comes to hiring a candidate.
 It was rational thought, after all, that brought about the Scientific Revolution, and forever changed the world we live in.
 As we come to place more value on soft skills, are we at risk of understating the importance of rational thought?

 Leading business thinkers tend to believe that we are not at risk of placing one above the other.
 Martin Reeves of the Boston Consulting Group argues that the business world must make more room for intuition and creativity.
 In order for companies to stay relevant, every employee must be prepared to expand their horizons and learn new things.

-Looking from the other side of the jobs market fence, Lee Newman, Dean of Human Sciences and Technology at IE University, argues that companies would be better off looking at behavioral traits such as mindfulness, self-awareness and empathy in their recruitment criteria, and that graduates would do well to pursue this “emotional intelligence”.
-Role-specific skills remain important in the short term, but technical know-how will only get you so far and these are now the personal attributes considered to fit those most capable of greater career progression in the long term.
+Lee Newman, Dean of Human Sciences and Technology at IE University, maintains that companies would be better off looking for behavioral traits, such as mindfulness, self-awareness, and empathy in their recruitment criteria.
+By extension, Newman believes that graduates would do well to pursue emotional intelligence as an academic interest in order to benefit their future careers.
+Role-specific skills remain important in the short term, but technical know-how will only get you so far.
+For long-term success, students must work to develop their soft skills.